vedph/gve-doc/export/export-tei.md

 Of course, this is a simplified rendition to keep the example readable; so we just added a `@n` attribute with the version tag to each `mod`, and a `@source` attribute linking to the corresponding operation.
 We could easily add much more data, and even think about rendering more features.

 So, we got to the end of our pipeline: starting from a GVE snapshot, we ended up with a TEI document fragment which can be easily augmented by adding new filters in stage 4 (e.g. to wrap this result into a full TEI document template, add more metadata to the header, etc.).
 All the components along the pipeline have access to the rendering context, which keeps a shared state and allows to get data directly from the GVE model itself, and to a logging system, which provides diagnostic details about each rendition stage.

-The pipeline approach has many **benefits**:

-- it splits monolithic and complex logic into simpler bits, each implemented by an independent software component.
-- such components are designed for reuse, so that we can generate virtually unlimited outputs by just chaining and configuring them in different ways.
-- leveraging reuse allows to easily export completely different outputs without having to write any code.
-On the other hand, whoever writes code to add some more specialized logic is not only serving his own project, but also contributing to a repository of pipeline modules which could be used in many other scenarios.
-- defining a pipeline is a completely declarative process, so no programming is required: a pipeline is fully configured by creating a JSON document with all the settings required to configure and concatenate each module.